Korean Central Television: History

-KCTV was established on 1 September 1953, as Pyongyang Television after the Korean War ended.
-Kim Il Sung personally envisioned that the time was ripe for television broadcasting in North Korea, but this was not yet to happen.
-Thus, the young service began an 8-year period of preparation for commencement of television broadcasts, with the help of the national government.

-The station later was renamed as Central Television Broadcasting System in 1961, and conducted on 1 September the same year its first test broadcasts.

-The CTBS-DPRK officially began operations on 3 March 1963, at 19:00 (7:00 pm) KST based in Pyongyang, broadcasting two hours between 19:00 until 21:00 KST on weekdays only, and then expanding to 4 and later 6 hours.
+Originally known as the Central Television Broadcasting System of the DPRK (CTBS-DPRK), operations officially began on 3 March 1963, at 19:00 (7:00 pm) KST based in Pyongyang, broadcasting two hours between 19:00 until 21:00 KST on weekdays only, and then expanding to 4 and later 6 hours.

+By 1968, the television network was still in the development stage.

 The network carried live the whole proceedings of the 5th Workers' Party of Korea Congress held on 1 October 1970.

 The CTBS would later be renamed Korean Central Television (KCTV) and was officially relaunched at 17:00 local time on 3 January 1973 (the first working day of 1973 in North Korea).
 The broadcasting hours were only on weekdays (workdays in North Korea) and closed on weekends and national holidays.

 On 1 July 1974, KCTV presented its first colour telecast, in preparation for the 7th Asian Games in Tehran.
 After occasional broadcasts, KCTV began full-time colour broadcasts on 1 September 1977.
 The first broadcast received via satellite television broadcasts was the opening ceremony of the 1980 Summer Olympics.